 Certified Professional in Talent Development (CPTD): Applicants need at least five years of experience in talent development and 60 hours of professional development completed in the last five years.
 A current APTD credential or an ATD Master's program completed within the past five years satisfies the full professional development requirement.

-Details about eligibility can be found at td.org/Certification.
+More details about eligibility can be found in the Candidate Handbooks.
+A short video on professional development requirements can be found here.
 Appendix G contains additional detail about what type of activities satisfy the professional development requirement.

 Exam Formats